| When you pull into the entrance of the Ronald C. Waranch Equestrian Center in

 Therefore the school from roughly the geographical middle of the state of Pennsylvania claimed

+eighth place.
 The Search is over!: If there are four Tournament events during a given school year usually

 three of them will feature an Equestrian Talent Search class.
 Arrigon corralled what he believes